graphology/graphology/docs/mutation.md

 ## #.addEdge

-Adds a single directed edge if the graph is `directed` or `mixed`, or an undirected edge if the graph is `undirected` and returns the edge.
+Adds a single directed edge if the graph is `directed` or `mixed`, or an undirected edge if the graph is `undirected` and returns the automatically generated edge's key.

 *Example*